 The industry of Germany is notable for high level of production concentration.
 The large enterprises making only 2% of total number cover 30% of all the employed in the industry and produce a half of product.
 100 largest companies concentrate 60% of total turnover and over 50% of the total number of employed persons in the manufacturing industry.
 In the early 90ties 7 among 50 largest industrial companies in the world were German ones.
-According to the data of "Financial Times", the corporations "Siemens", "Basf", "Daimler" and others given in the Tab.
-2.7 are the largest and the most famous ones.
+The corporations "Daimler", "Volkswagen", "BMW", "Siemens", and others given in the Table 3.7 are the largest and the most famous ones.